 This study mentioned above was sponsored by the ABA Commission on Lawyer Assistance Programs.
 It was the first study of its kind to assess substance abuse and behavioral health concerns among lawyers at the national level.

-Respondents did the Alcohol Use Disorders Identification Test, which is the World Health Organization uses as its primary screening tool for alcohol use disorders.
+Study participants completed the Alcohol Use Disorders Identification Test (AUDIT), which the World Health Organization uses as its primary screening tool for alcohol use disorders.
 Scoring at or above a cut-off score of eight indicates hazardous drinking, including possible alcohol abuse or dependence.

-There is some belief that the drinking problems started in law school, but at the same time, 44 percent of lawyers who participated in the study said their problematic drinking habits started in their initial 15 years of being in practice.
-This indicates that starting a legal career can be correlated with a high likelihood of developing a drinking problem.
+Some believe that the drinking problems might begin in law school, but 44% of lawyers who participated in the study said their problematic drinking habits started in their initial 15 years of being in practice.
+This indicates that starting a legal career can be correlated with an increased chance of developing hazardous drinking habits.

 Why Is the Alcoholism Rate for Lawyers So High?

 Some people may theorize that alcohol abuse occurs in lawyers because of a culture that promotes drinking to socialize and connect with clients.
 While it is difficult to find data supporting this theory, what is easier to defend is the theory that stress and mental health issues can contribute to addiction in lawyers.

 In the study in the Journal of Addiction Medicine, 28% of lawyers had signs of depression, 19% had anxiety and 23% had high-stress levels.
 Furthermore, study results showed that these mental health concerns were more common among lawyers who demonstrated hazardous drinking levels, suggesting that the two may go hand-in-hand.
 Lawyers, especially those who are new to the stresses of the job, may turn to alcohol as a way to cope with long hours, contentious court battles and demands from clients.

 Lawyers & Substance Abuse